-A Whiskey group has lost a five year battle to stop the Scottish government introducing price controls in alcohol.
+A whisky group has lost a five-year battle to stop the Scottish government introducing price controls in alcohol.
 The court ruled that minimum pricing on alcohol was legal on health grounds under EU law.

 The short film - ‘One Day a Week’ - highlights the huge environmental impact of animal agriculture and encourages people to eat less meat.